pemistahl/lingua-py/README.md

 If you build a `LanguageDetector` from one language only it will operate in single-language mode.
 This means the detector will try to find out whether a given text has been written in the given language or not.
 If not, then `None` will be returned, otherwise the given language.
 In single-language mode, the detector decides based on a set of unique and most common n-grams which have been collected beforehand for every supported language.
-It turns out that unique and most common n-grams help to improve accuracy in low accuracy mode, so they are used for that mode as well.
-In high accuracy mode, however, they do not make a significant difference, that's why they are left out.

 ### 11.7 Detection of multiple languages in mixed-language texts